Sunset photography is a tricky thing to master – this guide will help you get better at it, with 13 tips you can implement today.

 Ever take a photo of an amazing sunset and found yourself disappointed?
 Sunsets are one of the most beautiful features our planet has to offer, yet capturing them well isn’t always as easy as it would seem.

 The flip side of this, though, is that your foreground will be somewhat underexposed.
-That works fine if your foreground isn’t the focus and/or you’re going for a silhouette.
+That works fine if your foreground isn’t the focus and/or you’re going for a sunset silhouette photo.
 If you’re needing more emphasis on your foreground, this quick fix won’t work.

 The quickest way to underexpose your photo is to shoot in aperture priority mode and use your exposure compensation buttons (+/-).